Milky Way: Astrography

-A study in 2020 concluded that Gaia detected a wobbling motion of the galaxy, which might be caused by "torques from a misalignment of the disc's rotation axis with respect to the principal axis of a non-spherical halo, or from accreted matter in the halo acquired during late infall, or from nearby, interacting satellite galaxies and their consequent tides".

 Sun's location and neighborhood

 The Sun is near the inner rim of the Orion Arm, within the Local Fluff of the Local Bubble, between the Radcliffe wave and Split linear structures (formerly Gould Belt).
 Based upon studies of stellar orbits around Sgr A* by Gillessen et al. (2016), the Sun lies at an estimated distance of 8.32 ± 0.14 kpc from the Galactic Center.
 Boehle et al. (2016) found a smaller value of 7.86 ± 0.14 kpc, also using a star orbit analysis.
 The Sun is currently 5–30 pc above, or north of, the central plane of the Galactic disk.
 The distance between the local arm and the next arm out, the Perseus Arm, is about 2000 pc.
 The Sun, and thus the Solar System, is located in the Milky Way's galactic habitable zone.

 There are about 208 stars brighter than absolute magnitude 8.5 within a sphere with a radius of 15 pc from the Sun, giving a density of one star per 69 cubic parsecs, or one star per 2,360 cubic light-years (from List of nearest bright stars).
 On the other hand, there are 64 known stars (of any magnitude, not counting 4 brown dwarfs) within 5 pc of the Sun, giving a density of about one star per 8.2 cubic parsecs, or one per 284 cubic light-years (from List of nearest stars).
 This illustrates the fact that there are far more faint stars than bright stars: in the entire sky, there are about 500 stars brighter than apparent magnitude 4 but 15.5 million stars brighter than apparent magnitude 14.